theharshitcode/Spotify-UI_clone/README.md

 # spotify-clone
-A responsive clone of Spotify made using HTML , CSS and JavaScript.
+A responsive UI clone of Spotify made using HTML , CSS and JavaScript.
 <br>
 Author - Harshit